dotnet/iot/src/devices/SenseHat/README.md

 ## Notes

-Please make sure to enable Sense HAT in `/boot/config.txt` before using by adding following line:
+When using SysFs implementation please make sure to enable Sense HAT in `/boot/config.txt` before using by adding following line:

 ```
 dtoverlay=rpi-sense
 ```

+This is not required when using I2c implementation.
+See more details in the samples about the differences.